7 Important Reasons to Offer Employee Well-being at Work

 These things are actually very hard to study and we have a feeling or sense that they do make a difference in our ability to attract good workers.
 But, there is no science to back any of this up.

-Now consider your well-being program.
+Now consider your well-being at work program.
 Unlike all the other benefits your worksite offers, well-being programs have been studied for decades.
 There are hundreds and hundreds of rigorous scientific evaluations of the impact of well-being programs.
 There is more research on the impact of well-being programs than anything else your company does.
 Granted, the research is not perfect—no research ever is.

-But after decades of scientists evaluating programs, we have an enormous amount of very solid data that show the benefits of having a well-being program.
+But after decades of scientists evaluating programs, we have an enormous amount of solid data that show the benefits of having a well-being program.
 As one of the many scientists who have published research on the impact of worksite well-being programs, it is not too difficult to support the 7 most popular reasons to have a well-being program.

 7 Most Important Reasons to Offer Employee Well-being at Work